iamssen/rocket-punch/src/@ssen/collect-dependencies/README.md

 describe('getPackagesOrder()', () => {
   test('should get the ordered names array', () => {
-    function test(packageJsonContents: PackageJson[], matchOrderedNames: string[]) {
+    // Arrange : get test condition and test result from function args function test(packageJsonContents: PackageJson[], matchOrderedNames: string[]) {
+      // Act
       const orderedNames: string[] = getPackagesOrder({ packageJsonContents });

-      expect(orderedNames).toEqual(matchOrderedNames);
+      // Assert
+      // result should be equal with expected result expect(orderedNames).toEqual(matchOrderedNames);

+      // Assert
+      // verification result
       orderedNames.reverse().forEach((a: string, i: number) => {
         // sorted.slice(0, i) does not have a for (const b of orderedNames.slice(0, i)) {